Exact non-stationary solutions of the Euler equations in two and three dimensions: Three-Dimensional Fluids

+which, as noted before, is of a similar spirit to the two-dimensional Rossby-Haurwitz waves given in \eqref{explicit 2D RHW}. \end{example}

-The following is a generalization of the Chandrasekhar-Kendall~\cite{chandrasekhar1957force} construction of curl eigenfields, which reduces the problem to finding eigenfunctions of the Laplacian.
-It may be viewed as a converse to Proposition 1 in \cite{peralta2021energy}, where it is shown that (in our notation) if $z$ is a curl eigenfield with eigenvalue $\alpha$, then $g(X,z)$ is a Laplacian eigenfunction with eigenvalue $\delta^2 = \alpha(\alpha-2\ce)$.
+We now outline a recipe for constructing fields on manifolds of the type described in Theorem \ref{boothbywangprop} satisfying the conditions \eqref{rossby3d}---and thus the assumptions of Theorem \ref{simultaneous eigenvalue to euler solution}---from eigenfunctions of the Laplacian.
+It is a generalization of the Chandrasekhar-Kendall~\cite{chandrasekhar1957force} construction and may be viewed as a converse to Proposition 1 in \cite{peralta2021energy}, where it is shown that (in our notation) if $\ef$ is a curl eigenfield with eigenvalue $\iev$, then $g(X,\ef)$ is a Laplacian eigenfunction with eigenvalue $\delta^2 = \iev(\iev-2\ce)$.